 I planted way more things than I intended to.
 And then I got more plants as gifts.

-One of my favorite ways to bring the garden (or produce from the farmer’s market) into my home is to infuse water with citrus, herbs, and fruit.
-(Plus it is oh so easy!)
+One of the easiest ways to bring the garden (or produce from the farmer's market) into my home is to infuse water with citrus, herbs, and fruit.

 Can I Use Tap Water?

 You can-- if your tap water has a nice flavor, and if the tap water in your area is safe to drink.
 I usually use filtered tap water.

 If you have hard, sulphuric-tasting tap water-- it's probably better to use bottled drinking or spring water.

 I don't recommend it.
 You'll be letting the water sit for several hours, and sparkling water would lose all of its sparkle and fizz.